Tag Archives: Aj

 The number 13 is the final number.
 It represents the spirit world.
 It is said that on Samhain, the veil between the worlds is the thinnest.
 However within the sacred calendar, this thinning happens every 13 days.
 This connection with the spirit world creates a powerful day.
 Both the positive and negative aspects of the day come through strongly.
 It is a very good day for activities such as divinations.
 Ceremonies on 13 days are best left to experienced Aj Q’ijab who understand how to work with that energy.

-6 AjThis is a day to create harmony and stability in our homes, families and communities.
-This is a perfect day for a global focus to bring peace and stability.
+6 AjThis is a day to create harmony in our family and stability in our homes.
+This is a perfect day to focus on what brings peace and harmony to our communities.
+This might include using our authority to stand up and say what needs to be said.

 At the top of the sacred hill Paclom, in the centre of Momostenango, is a cross.
 Unlike many of the crosses you might see, it has two cross pieces.
 This is known as the patriarchal cross.
-As such this cross represents the number 6, which is the other name for Paclom, the six place.
+As such this cross could be seen to represent the number 6, which is the other name for Paclom, the six place.

 For me, this especially represents the power of the number six.
 It has the horizontal Earthly stability of the four cardinal points, yet is also vertically connected with the Heart of the Sky and the Heart of the Earth.
 Today on the day 6 Aj, we see that stability amplified.
 It is as if the vertical post, or spinal column, that would normally be found with any six day, is energised by the connection of Aj between the Sky and the Earth, the divine masculine and divine feminine essences.